 I feel that embracing technology and using it to not only enable an audience but support a team has not quite worked in practice for most L&D functions.

-Just because a supplier says that their platform will revolutionise your learning offer and make the process simpler for your team, doesn’t mean it’s true.
-Your unit needs to be tech savvy, not an expert but savvy.
+Just because a supplier says that their platform will revolutionise your learning offer, doesn’t mean it’s true.
+Your team needs to be tech savvy, not an expert but savvy.

 If you haven’t figured it out yet, I’m talking about the leadership role in this unit.
 You may know it as the Head of Learning, Director of Learning, Chief Learning Officer or whatever flavour of the month title is in rotation.